j-carson/wa-leg-api/docs/QuickStart.md

 ## To dos

-The input arg names are in python-standard camelcase, but the return keys in the dictionary are all lower case.
-Sorry for the inconsistency.

 The documentation should really include the dict structure returned by each function, rather than pointing to the leg.wa.gov documentation.